 If you’re going to get a store credit card, it’s best to do it with a store where you regularly shop.
 In other words, don’t let the initial discount sway you.
 Look for long-term value.

-For general spending, here are the best store credit cards to consider:
+For general spending, here are some store credit cards to consider:

 Student credit cards